Democrat, Kentucky

 Democrat is an unincorporated community in Letcher County, in the U.S. state of Kentucky.

 History

 A post office called Democrat was established in 1892, and remained in operation until it was discontinued in 1985.
-The community was so named because the postmaster was politically a Democrat.
+The community was so named because the postmaster, Isom Sergent, was politically a Democrat.

 Notable person

 Samuel C. Collins, physicist, was born at Democrat in 1898.